bigsam40/miniProjects/game2048/readme.md

 - Esc button - restart the game.
 - Button Z cancel the move.
 - Button A or R automatic move.
-- In the development of the game, I used the MVC pattern.
+- In this project, I used the MVC pattern.